 The brief glimpse of Kevin's true personality at the end of SC.
 Especially given how he acted like a lovable jokester the rest of the game, and unlike Olivier gave very few hints he was Obfuscating Stupidity.
 His face portrait changes make it worse.
 The only thing that mitigates it is his target totally had it coming.

-The The Salt Pale incident, which is revealed to the player in the 3rd.
-Basically, a giant tower of salt appeared out of nowhere on the state of Ambria, turning HALF of the country into a sea of salt.
-If that's not terrifying enough, the text implies the damn thing would, eventually, cover all of Zemuria if it weren't for the fact that there is a giant river between it and the rest of the continent
+The Salt Pale incident, which is revealed to the player in the 3rd.
+Basically, a giant tower of salt appeared out of nowhere in the state of North Ambria, turning HALF of the country into a sea of salt.
+If that's not terrifying enough, the text implies the damn thing would, eventually, cover all of Zemuria if it weren't for the fact that there is a giant river between it and the rest of the continent.

 The Gehenna section of The 3rd is fairly disturbing.
 Kevin has to face several demonic versions of the people he killed, such as a corrupt clergyman who caused his Start of Darkness and a boy he had to Mercy Kill.
 The last miniboss is his mother turned into a ghost, since he feels guilty over her death even though he didn't kill her.

 Star Door 15, "Paradise".
 Being Renne's backstory before joining Ouroboros, it's a terrifying moment filled with copious amounts of Adult Fear.
-Simply put, Renne was part of a luxurous children prostitution ring, used by rich, higher-class people.
+Simply put, Renne was part of a luxurious child prostitution ring, used by rich, higher-class people.
 This is already awful on its own, but what makes that scene so scary is Renne's point of view: At first, she seems to talk with a few fellow children at Paradise.
-She's apparently not doing any, ahem, "work" while the other kids are giving her tips about ways to satisfy their customers: "Always seem like you're happy while doing it" "Think about what the customer wants and how to makes it feel good", and the like.
+She's apparently not doing any, ahem, "work" while the other kids are giving her tips about ways to satisfy their customers: "Always seem like you're happy while doing it" "Think about what the customer wants and how to make it feel good", and the like.
 However, little by little, the children mysteriously disappear: It goes on until there's only one left, who lashes out on Renne, screaming that it's all her fault and that she deserves it.
 Finally, he disappears as well, leaving Renne as the only child left.
-As she's about to get to work, it's revealed that all the other children saw by Renne were actually delusions of her own mind that she used to deny the reality and keep her mentally sane.
+As she's about to get to work, it's revealed that all the other children seen by Renne were actually delusions of her own mind that she used to deny the reality of the situation and keep her mentally sane.
 The worst part is, that's actually a common symptom with victims of abuse.
+Either that, considering how Gnosis worked, there were indeed other children but Renne subconsciously absorbed their personalities when it's her turn to "work", which isn't much better.
 When Loewe and Joshua burn down Paradise, they find Renne, naked and her body full of scars, and decide to save her.
-"Paradise" is such a shocking moment in the Kiseki franchise that not only has it been heavily censored on the PSP and Vita versions, but "Paradise" has become an Unusual Euphemism in the fandom for horribly bleak and dark moments.
+"Paradise" is such a shocking moment in the Trails franchise that not only has it been heavily censored on the PSP and Vita versions, but "Paradise" has become an Unusual Euphemism in the fandom for horribly bleak and dark moments.